What to Know

 To see beach updates from Del Mar, click here.
 Beaches will fully reopen on June 2 to add passive activities like sitting, lying, relaxing.

-- Not Allowed: Standing sitting or lying down; games, sports, and activities such as volleyball, frisbee, yoga, and calisthenics; The 17th Street/Beach Safety Center parking lot will be closed except for disabled access vehicles.
+- Not Allowed: Games, sports, and activities such as volleyball, frisbee, yoga, and calisthenics; The 17th Street/Beach Safety Center parking lot will be closed except for disabled access vehicles.

 City of Coronado